angular/angular/aio/content/getting-started/index.md

 *Components* are the building blocks of Angular apps.
 You've already been working with the product list component.

-A component is comprised of three things:
+A component has three pieces:
 * **A component class,** which handles data and functionality.
 In the previous section, the product data and the `share()` method were defined for you in the component class.
 * **An HTML template,** which determines what is presented to the user.
 In the previous section, you modified the product list's HTML template to display the name, description, and a "Share" button for each product.
 * **Component-specific styles** that define the look and feel.
 The product list does not define any styles.